-Research and development expenses consist primarily of salaries and related employee benefits, costs associated with clinical trials, non-clinical activities such as toxicology testing and scale-up synthesis, regulatory activities, the manufacture of material for clinical trials, development of manufacturing processes and research-related overhead expenses.
-Our most significant costs are for clinical trials, preclinical development and regulatory fillings.
+Research and development expenses consist primarily of salaries and related employee benefits, costs associated with clinical trials, non-clinical activities such as toxicology testing and scale-up synthesis, regulatory and medical activities, the manufacture of material for clinical trials, development of manufacturing processes and research-related overhead expenses.
+The most significant costs are for clinical trials, preclinical development and regulatory filings.
 These expenses include regulatory consultants, clinical material and supplies, and payments to external vendors such as hospitals, contract research organisations and investigators.
-All research and development costs are expensed as they are incurred.
+All research and drug development costs are expensed as they are incurred.